mrdandelion6/Learn-to-Code/README.md

 ```

 ---
-### Learn JavaSCript
+### Learn JavaScript
-Located in the `java-script` directory.
+Located in the `javascript` directory.
 Made for someone who has never seen JavaScript before but has some familiarity with HTML and CSS.

+`notes.js` contains detailed notes on JavaScript with side by side code examples. `compare.java` compares Java's syntax against JavaScript's for those of you who are familiar with Java.
+See [javascript/README](javascript/README) for more info.

 ---
 ### Learn Python